PalisadoesFoundation/talawa-docs/docs/git-guide/pullrequest.md

 If your pull request makes UI changes, always include one or more still screenshots to demonstrate your changes.
 If it seems helpful, add a screen capture of the new functionality as well.
 You can find a list of tools you can use for this here.

-When ready, click the Create pull request button to submit the pull request, After the pull request is submitted, a automated comment may pop up from the Talawa volunteers.
+When ready, click the Create pull request button to submit the pull request, After the pull request is submitted, an automated comment may pop up from the Talawa volunteers.
 Review that message and ensure you've followed their guidelines.

 Note: Pull request titles are different from commit messages.
 Commit messages can be edited with ```git commit --amend```, ```git rebase -i```, etc., while the title of a pull request can only be edited via GitHub.